blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

     # 0 means choose automatically
     # increase for better performance if you have a multicore NPU e.g. set to 3 on rk3588
     num_cores: 0
-    # delete old models from config/model_cache/rknn_cache/ folder
-    # set to false to skip, but keep in mind to manually remove unused models
-    purge_model_cache: true

 model: # required
   # name of model (will be automatically downloaded) or path to your own .rknn model file